 Ashley is a originally from San Diego.
 Since 2011, Ashley has lived in Tacoma with friends and a gaggle of dogs.
-She is currently attending UW-Tacoma, and will be graduating with a degree in Art, Media, and Culture in June of 2017.
+She graduated from UW-Tacoma in June 2017, with a degree in Art, Media, and Culture.
 In her spare time she enjoys board games, audiobooks and camping.

 Richard is the Director of Programming and Marketing for the Kiggins Theatre in Vancouver, WA.
 He has spent 30+ years working in film production, distribution, marketing and film festival advising and programming.